tjacobs131/Teenus-Club/Analysis/srs.md

 Requirement 3.1.3.4

 ## 3.3 Performance Requirements
+    - Uploading, searching or displaying a match should take no more than three seconds
+        - This number is recommended by google and should be doable since the request is not very complicated.

+    - Creating a match shall take not take longer than one second
+        - Loading times under one second do not interrupt the flow of the application and since this process happens locally this loading time is feasable in most cases.

 ## 3.4 Design Constraints
    - Our budget for this job is maximum 10000 euro for the entire project.